Valdez bests Ohtani, Astros top Angels 3-1 for opener record

 Alex Bregman had an early RBI single and a late homer as the Astros won their 10th straight season opener.
 That matches the mark posted in the late 19th century by the Boston Beaneaters — now the Atlanta Braves.

-Valdez (1-0) was dominant in the late-blooming left-hander’s first career start in April, striking out six and yielding one early walk.
+Valdez (1-0) was nearly untouchable in the late-blooming lefty’s first career start in April, striking out six.
 He retired 15 straight Angels after Matt Duffy’s single in the second, and exited only after Duffy’s soft infield single in the seventh.

+“That guy, he’s a beast,” Houston catcher Martín Maldonado said.
+“He goes out there and he doesn’t talk too much.
+He just executes pitches.”

+Valdez’s lead still nearly slipped away in the seventh when Anthony Rendon missed a go-ahead homer by inches down the left-field line.

 Ohtani (0-1) struck out nine while pitching one-run ball into the fifth inning for the Angels, who lost their season opener for the eighth time in nine years.
 Last season’s AL MVP went 0 for 4 at the plate while taking advantage of baseball’s offseason rule change allowing him to remain the designated hitter after he finishes pitching.

 Michael Brantley doubled and scored on Bregman’s single off Ohtani in the third.
-Bregman then homered leading off the eighth on new reliever Ryan Tepera’s first pitch for the Angels, and Yordan Alvarez added a solo shot on Tepera’s fourth pitch.
+Bregman and Yordan Alvarez then homered off new Angels reliever Ryan Tepera in the eighth.

 Ohtani didn’t win, but he made more baseball history: He became the first player in baseball history to throw his team’s first pitch of the season — a 99 mph fastball in the dirt to José Altuve — and to face his team’s first pitch of the season at the plate.